4d/4D-NetKit/README.md

 `Office365.mail.renameFolder()` renames the *folderId* mail folder with the provided *name*.

+Note that the renamed folder ID is different from the *folderId*.
+You can get it in the [Status object](#status-object).

 #### Permissions

 One of the following permissions is required to call this API.
 For more information, including how to choose permissions, see the [Permissions section on the Microsoft documentation](https://docs.microsoft.com/en-us/graph/permissions-reference).